 Plotly is a library that allows the user to create interactive dashboards.
 It provides API libraries for all the common languages including Python, R MATLAB, and Julia.
 For example, Plotly Dash is something that helps in creating interactive graphs easily using python.

-Trending Big Data Technologies and Tools
+Trending Big Data Tools and Technologies

 Docker allows the users to build, test, deploy and run their applications.
 It uses the concept of containers which is a mechanism for dividing the software into standardized units.
 It helps the user to package their application such that all aspects of the application such as dependent libraries, system tools, etc are all in one place.
 Docker helps to standardize the application operations, cut costs and increase the reliability of the whole deployment process.